 6. .
 Caffeine is used as an Insecticide.

 Back to my original perspective.
 Over 20 years ago James Nathanson, assistant professor of neurology reported in Science magazine of this important function of caffeine.
 The study determined that caffeine combined with other insecticides increases their killing power.
-In one test, a small dose of caffeine increased known pesticides potency by ten times.
+In one test, a small dose of caffeine increased known pesticide potency by ten times.
 Caffeine appears to produce the destructive effect by suppressing certain enzymes in the insects’ nervous system.
-In man caffeine is now classified by many scientists as a neurotoxin.
+In man, caffeine is now classified by many scientists as a neurotoxin.
 That means it is definitely not ‘good’ for your nerves.